TopRoms Collection

 TopRoms covers a large set of game consoles, handhelds, arcade machines and computers all the way up to the 6th generation.
 The set had a modest start in 2017 with just a few older systems but has grown massively to cover so much more of gaming history.

-My main motive with TopRoms was to provide a more portable package for retro ROMs and one that was more convinient.
+My main motive with TopRoms was to provide a more portable package for retro ROMs and one that was more convenient.
 One of the main issues was hunting for games through a massive list of thousands of entries and that a random pick would likely lead into mediocrity.

 Downloads